sverweij/mscgen_js/README.md

 Thanks
 ------
-- [Mike McTernan][1] for creating the wonderful mscgen standard, the accompanying c implementation and for releasing both to the public domain.
+- [Mike McTernan][1] for creating the wonderful mscgen standard, the accompanying c implementation and for releasing both to the public domain (the last one under a [GPLv2][18] license to be precise).
 - [David Majda][8] for cooking and maintaining the fantastic and lightning fast [PEG.js][9] parser generator.
 - [Marijn Haverbeke][10] for the snazzy [CodeMirror][11] editor component.
 - Gabe Lerner for the [canvg][17] library, which makes converting vector graphics to rasters like a walk in the park.